okstate-library/docs/carpentries/pre-workshop.md

 ### Pre-Workshop Meeting
 This is the checklist for the pre-workshop meeting.
-This meeting should take place at least one week before the workshop.
+This meeting should take place at least one week before the workshop, and each item should be assigned to be completed by someone at the proper time.

 ### One Week Out
-- Meet and make sure someone is attending to each item on this list (Set calendar reminders on Carpentries Outlook calendar if need be).
 - LibApps will automatically send out a reminder to participants.
 - Designate a library employee to open room 206 at 8:30 a.m. on the day of.
 - Make sure coffee and donuts are good to go.